SiaFoundation/siad/doc/api/index.html.md

 The multiplier that gets applied to a host based on how much collateral the host is offering.
 More collateral is typically better, though above a point it can be detrimental.

+**conversionrate** | float64
+conversionrate is the likelihood that the host will be selected by renters forming contracts.

 **durationadjustment** | float64
 The multiplier that gets applied to a host based on the max duration it accepts